faultaddr/react-blog/README.md

 ## Background

-`React Blog` was originally built on the basis of project [alvin0216/react-blog](https://github.com/alvin0216/react-blog) because [alvin0216](https://github.com/alvin0216) , In order to fix some known issues and add more personalized elements, Last but no Least, I have added various security guarantees of the website, making it more cool and easier to use.
+`React Blog` was originally built on the basis of project [alvin0216/react-blog](https://github.com/alvin0216/react-blog) which create by [alvin0216](https://github.com/alvin0216) , In order to fix some known issues and add more personalized elements, Last but no Least, I have added various security guarantees of the website, making it more cool and easier to use.

 In order to build a personal website, you first need to rent a cloud server (centos is generally used instead in this article), and use Alibaba Cloud/Tencent Cloud/AWS to host the website.
 Or you can use Ngrok to do intranet penetration and deploy the website on your PC.